mateuszdoktor/cnn-card-classification/README.md

 ---

 ## Visualizing Model Behavior
-*A picture is worth a thousand words.* Below is a snapshot of the training dynamics and final evaluation for our best-performing model: **ResNet-18 (Pre-trained)**.
+Below is a snapshot of the training dynamics and final evaluation for our best-performing model: **ResNet-18 (Pre-trained)**.

 ### Best Model Performance (ResNet-18 Transfer Learning)